Bodhi1111/stellar-sales-system/PLAYBOOK/SPRINT_01_Knowledge_Core.md

     * The following complete code should replace the existing content of `orchestrator/state.py`.

     ```python
-    from typing import TypedDict, List, Dict, Any
+from typing import TypedDict, List, Dict, Any, Optional
 from pathlib import Path

 class AgentState(TypedDict):
     """
     This is the basket that carries our data through the graph.
-        It is being updated to support the new "Intelligence First" architecture.
+    It is updated to support the new "Intelligence First" architecture
+    while maintaining backward compatibility for existing agents.
     """
-        # --- Initial Input & Preprocessing ---
+    # --- Initial Input ---
     file_path: Path

+    # --- Preprocessing Outputs ---
     raw_text: str
     structured_dialogue: List[Dict[str, Any]]
     conversation_phases: List[Dict[str, Any]]
     chunks: List[str] # Now a simple list of strings

     # --- Intelligence Core Outputs ---
-        transcript_id: int # NEW: PostgreSQL ID for linking data
+    transcript_id: Optional[int] # PostgreSQL ID for linking all data
     extracted_entities: Dict[str, Any] # NEW: From KnowledgeAnalystAgent

-        # --- Parallel Agent Outputs ---
+    # --- Backward Compatibility & Legacy Fields ---
+    extracted_data: Dict[str, Any] # PRESERVED: For backward compatibility with existing agents like CRMAgent.
     crm_data: Dict[str, Any]
     email_draft: str
     social_content: Dict[str, Any]
     coaching_feedback: Dict[str, Any]

     # --- Persistence Agent Outputs ---
     db_save_status: Dict[str, Any]
-        historian_status: Dict[str, Any]
+    historian_status: Dict[str, Any] # FIX: Corrected syntax, removed extra bracket
-    ```

 #### **Task 1.3.2: Re-Architect the Orchestrator Graph**

-* **Rationale:** This is the most critical step of Sprint 1.
-We are fundamentally changing the data flow from a simple linear process to a parallel "Intelligence First" workflow.
-After the initial parsing, we will immediately create our semantic (Qdrant) and relational (Neo4j) knowledge in parallel.
-This ensures all downstream agents have access to this rich, multi-modal context.
+* **Rationale:** This is the culmination of Sprint 1.
+We are replacing the old, linear graph with our new "Intelligence First" architecture.
+This new graph correctly incorporates the `StructuringAgent`, solves the `transcript_id` dependency by using an initial persistence step, and efficiently creates the semantic and relational knowledge in parallel.
+It also maintains backward compatibility for the legacy downstream agents by populating the `extracted_data` field they expect.
 * **File to Modify:** `orchestrator/graph.py`
 * **Step 1: Add the Code**
     * The following complete code should replace the existing content of `orchestrator/graph.py`.
-This is a significant refactor.

     ```python
-    from config.settings import settings
-    from orchestrator.state import AgentState
     from langgraph.graph import StateGraph, END
     from typing import Dict, Any

+    from orchestrator.state import AgentState
+    from config.settings import settings

-    # --- Import ALL agents, including our new ones ---
+    # --- Import ALL agents for the new ingestion workflow ---
+    # Foundational Agents
     from agents.parser.parser_agent import ParserAgent
     from agents.structuring.structuring_agent import StructuringAgent
     from agents.chunker.chunker import ChunkerAgent

+    # Intelligence Core Agents
+    from agents.persistence.initial_persistence_agent import InitialPersistenceAgent
-    from agents.embedder.embedder_agent import EmbedderAgent # NEW
+    from agents.embedder.embedder_agent import EmbedderAgent
-    from agents.knowledge_analyst.knowledge_analyst_agent import KnowledgeAnalystAgent # NEW
+    from agents.knowledge_analyst.knowledge_analyst_agent import KnowledgeAnalystAgent

+    # Legacy Downstream Agents (for compatibility)
     from agents.email.email_agent import EmailAgent
     from agents.social.social_agent import SocialAgent
     from agents.sales_coach.sales_coach_agent import SalesCoachAgent
     from agents.crm.crm_agent import CRMAgent

-    from agents.persistence.persistence_agent import PersistenceAgent # Will be modified later
+    # Final Persistence Agent
-    from agents.historian.historian_agent import HistorianAgent
+    from agents.persistence.final_persistence_agent import FinalPersistenceAgent

     # --- Initialize ALL agents ---
     parser_agent = ParserAgent(settings)
     structuring_agent = StructuringAgent(settings)
+    initial_persistence_agent = InitialPersistenceAgent(settings)
     chunker_agent = ChunkerAgent(settings)
-    embedder_agent = EmbedderAgent(settings) # NEW
+    embedder_agent = EmbedderAgent(settings)
-    knowledge_analyst_agent = KnowledgeAnalystAgent(settings) # NEW
+    knowledge_analyst_agent = KnowledgeAnalystAgent(settings)
     email_agent = EmailAgent(settings)
     social_agent = SocialAgent(settings)
     sales_coach_agent = SalesCoachAgent(settings)
     crm_agent = CRMAgent(settings)
-    persistence_agent = PersistenceAgent(settings) # Will be modified in a later sprint
-    historian_agent = HistorianAgent(settings)
+    final_persistence_agent = FinalPersistenceAgent(settings)

-    # --- Define Agent Nodes ---
+    # --- Define Agent Nodes for the Ingestion Workflow ---

-    # --- Phase 1: Sequential Preprocessing ---
     async def parser_node(state: AgentState) -> Dict[str, Any]:
         structured_dialogue = await parser_agent.run(file_path=state["file_path"])
         return {"structured_dialogue": structured_dialogue}